Beyond Text-to-SQL: Can LLMs Really Debug Enterprise ETL SQL?: Abstract

 \section{Abstract}

-SQL is the core of data engineering across industries, powering large-scale data extraction, transformation, and loading workflows.
-However, in enterprise production scenarios, it is challenging to generate fully correct SQL code in a single attempt—even for experienced developers or advanced \ttsql LLMs.
-Multiple debugging iterations are typically required, yet LLMs often get lost in multi-turn corrections.
-To address this gap, we introduce \textbf{\ourbench}, the first benchmark designed for enterprise-level SQL reasoning and debugging.
-Our benchmark is built upon two key innovations: (1) an \textbf{automated construction workflow} that employs reverse engineering to systematically inject realistic bugs into large-scale SQL code, enabling scalable and diverse benchmark generation; and (2) an \textbf{execution-free evaluation framework} tailored for enterprise settings, providing fast, accurate, and resource-efficient assessment. \ourbench comprises $469$ \ourbenchsyn queries featuring syntax errors with explicit error messages, and $516$ \ourbenchsem queries targeting semantic errors in which SQL code fails to meet the user's requirements.
-These codes are substantially complex, averaging over $140$ lines and having high-complexity abstract syntax trees (average width $>11$, depth $>8.7$).
-We evaluate nearly $30$ LLMs on \ourbench.
-Even state-of-the-art reasoning models struggle: Claude-4-Sonnet achieves only 36.46\% success on \ourbenchsyn and 32.17\% on \ourbenchsem.
-Most models fail to reach 20\% success, underscoring the significant gap between current LLM capabilities and the demands of enterprise SQL debugging.
-To bridge this gap, we systematically \textbf{explore four potential solution strategies and conduct extensive experiments} to evaluate and compare their effectiveness.
-Our experiments not only highlight the challenges but also shed light on effective strategies for advancing SQL debugging with LLMs.
+SQL is central to enterprise data engineering, yet generating fully correct SQL code in a single attempt remains difficult—even for experienced developers and advanced \ttsql LLMs—often requiring multiple debugging iterations.
+We introduce \textbf{\ourbench}, the first benchmark for enterprise-level SQL reasoning and debugging.
+Our benchmark is built upon two key innovations: (1) an \textbf{automated construction workflow} that employs reverse engineering to systematically inject realistic bugs into large-scale SQL code, enabling scalable and diverse benchmark generation; and (2) an \textbf{execution-free evaluation framework} tailored for enterprise settings, providing fast, accurate, and resource-efficient assessment. \ourbench comprises $469$ \ourbenchsyn queries featuring syntax errors with explicit error messages, and $516$ \ourbenchsem queries targeting semantic errors where codes fails to meet user intent.
+The queries are highly complex, averaging over $140$ lines, and featuring deep and wide abstract syntax trees (average width $>11$, depth $>8.7$).
+Evaluation of nearly $30$ LLMs reveals a substantial performance gap: the best-performing model, Claude-4-Sonnet, achieves only $36.46\%$ accuracy on \ourbenchsyn and $32.17\%$ on \ourbenchsem, while most models score below $20\%$.
+We further explore four solution strategies, identify key challenges, and outline promising directions for enterprise SQL debugging with LLMs.